mechgguy/icnap_oldmonks/readme.md

 ## Acknowledgments

 We would like to thank the hackathon organizers Fraunhofer with partners MTU Aero Engines and Schaeffler for providing this platform and opportunity to showcase our skills and ideas.
-Special thanks to Julian, Martin and Stefan from the MTU team who provided invaluable guidance throughout the development of this project.
+Special thanks to Justin, Martin and Stefan from the MTU team who provided invaluable guidance throughout the development of this project.

 ## License